 Top Strategies for a Successful Job Search

 Job searching isn't just about applying for jobs and hoping to get called for an interview anymore.
-Few people are able to simply put in an application, get an interview, and land a job in today's competitive, network-driven job market.
+Few people can simply put in an application, get an interview, and land a job in today's competitive and network-driven job market.

-Try these job search strategies to expedite your search, find connections who can lend a hand, get your resume noticed, and ace your interviews so you get job offers.
+Try these job search strategies to expedite your search, find connections who can lend a hand, get your resume noticed, and ace your interviews, so you get job offers.

 Use the job search engines to find jobs by using keywords that match your interests and the location where you want to work.
 Narrowing your search criteria will save time, help you focus your job search, and give you highly relevant job listings to review (and fewer non-relevant listings to weed through).

 If you're aware of where companies are seeking applicants, you can position yourself to increase your chances of getting found by hiring managers.
-One of those important job search strategies you can use is to focus your efforts on the same job sites that companies are using to recruit.
+One of the important job search strategies you can use is to focus your efforts on the same job sites that companies are using to recruit.

 When you're conducting a job search, you need to make it easy for employers to find you online.
 Employers, who can be inundated with resumes when they post jobs, often seek passive candidates (qualified candidates who aren't necessarily looking for work, but who may be interested if the right job comes along).
 Here's how to ensure companies can find you.

 A job interview, of course, is what is going to get you a job offer—or not.
 Take the time to prepare.
 Research the company before you go for the interview, dress appropriately, practice answering and asking interview questions, and make a concerted effort to impress the interviewer with your skills, experience, confidence, and expertise.

-Use your thank you note as an opportunity to reiterate why you're the best candidate for the position.
-If you flubbed an answer during the interview, you can also use your thank you note to clarify.
+Use your thank-you note as an opportunity to reiterate why you're the best candidate for the position.
+If you flubbed an answer during the interview, you could also use your thank you note to clarify.

-There are strategies older job seekers can implement to help expedite a job search and to find gainful, and meaningful, employment.
-From age-proofing your resume and cover letter to highlighting your years of experience in a positive way, review these tips targeted at helping mature job seekers land interviews and get hired.
+There are strategies older job seekers can implement to help expedite a job search and to find gainful and meaningful employment.
+From age-proofing your resume and cover letter, to highlighting your years of experience in a positive way, review these tips targeted at helping mature job seekers land interviews and get hired.